MSBear007/OOP_chess/README.md

 Chess OOP in java.
-Don't use it, it's just for learning purposes.
+Don't use it, it's just for me.
 VSCode used.